KAMSC-APCS-A-25-26/apcs-project-1-SamEKamsc/src/main/java/README.txt

 Welcome to the RACE! created by Sam Edmonds
 In this game you are the head of a racing tean.
 You must develop a driver and a car to defeat your opponents!
-There is a race every 5 days and between them you will improve your driver and team.
+There is a race every Sunday and between them you will improve your driver and team.
 Your driver and car have stats.
 Between races you can do one of the following things each day:
 1. Send driver to the gym